AI Image Doesn't Match Your Prompt: Fix It

 • Maintain a “working prompt” library by use case so you start from a known-good template.

-• Iterate one variable at a time.
+• Iterate one variable at a time, with a fixed seed where possible.

 • Treat negatives as a separate concept; never write them inline in the positive prompt.